Opal at a Glance

 Formation Process

 Opal forms when silica-rich water seeps into cracks and cavities in rock, gradually depositing microscopic silica spheres as the water evaporates.
-Over millions of years, these spheres accumulate in a regular, three-dimensional lattice structure.
-In precious Opal, the spheres are uniform in size (150-400 nanometers in diameter) and arranged in a precise grid pattern that diffracts white light into the full spectrum of colors — this is play-of-color.
-The specific colors displayed depend on the size of the spheres and the spacing between them.
-Common Opal (potch) has irregular or varying sphere sizes that do not produce diffraction.
-Opal contains 3-21% water, which is why it can crack or "craze" if it dries out too quickly.
+Over millions of years, these spheres stack up in a regular three-dimensional lattice.
+In precious Opal, the spheres are uniform in size (150-400 nanometers across) and arranged in a precise grid that diffracts white light into the full color spectrum.
+That's play-of-color.
+The specific colors you see depend on the size of the spheres and the spacing between them.
+Common Opal (potch) has irregular or varying sphere sizes that don't produce diffraction.
+Opal contains 3-21% water, which is why it can crack or "craze" if it dries out too fast.

 Varieties